pulumi/docs/quickstart/aws/tutorial-service.md

 1. Run `pulumi new`:

     ```bash
-    $ pulumi new typescript --dir container-quickstart
+    $ pulumi new aws-typescript --dir container-quickstart
     $ cd container-quickstart
     ```

 1. Replace the contents of `index.ts` with the following:

     ```ts
+    import * as pulumi from "@pulumi/pulumi";
+    import * as aws from "@pulumi/aws";
+    import * as awsx from "@pulumi/awsx";

     // Create an elastic network listener to listen for requests and route them to the container.
     // See https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html
     // for more details.